LimeChain/forta-bots/access-control-role-changes/README.md

 ## Description

-Detects if a 'RoleGranted', 'RoleRevoked' or 'RoleAdminChanged' event is emitted
+Detects if a 'RoleGranted', 'RoleRevoked' or 'RoleAdminChanged' event is emitted from the Access Control contract

 ## Supported Chains